ovh/docs/pages/platform/public-cloud/order_pci_with_api/guide.en-gb.md

 ### Step 1: Building your cart

-The first step of of an order is to create a 'shopping cart'.
+The first step of an order is to create a 'shopping cart'.
 Following that you can add a Public Cloud project.

 #### Create the cart